jawah/wassima/README.md

   </a>
 </p>

-This project offers you a great alternative to MPL licensed **certifi**.
+This project offers you a great alternative to the MPL licensed **certifi**.

 This project allows you to access your original operating system trust store, thus helping you to verify the remote peer certificates.
+It automatically fallback to an embedded trust store generated from the CCADB trusted source.

 It works as-is out-of-the-box for MacOS (10.15+), Windows (7+), and Linux.
 Available on PyPy and Python 3.7+